-March means spring break is coming up, and spring break means road trip, right?
+Once again, it’s road trip season.
 Honestly, I used to think people who packed up a bunch of kids and drove for fifteen hours and called that fun were completely, certifiably insane.
 There are times when fifteen minutes in the car with kids who won’t stop bugging each other is almost more than I can handle.
 However, I’ve realized that with the right preparation, a road trip with kids can be rather less miserable than expected – maybe even fun.
 All sorts of smart people have posted their favorite tips for road trips with kids online, and I’ve sorted through to find the best ones (and thrown in a few of my own).
 From preparing the car and organizing your supplies to packing snacks and prepping activities, this post has you covered.
 You’ll find links to hundreds of ideas to make your road trip with kids a little less horrible and a lot more fun.

 1. Start your road trip preparation off right by making sure you have everything you need in case of emergency.
-You don’t want to be trying to change a tire at night without a flashlight, or stranded in the dessert with no water.
 This post at Simply Preparing gives great guidelines for collecting items for an emergency road trip kit.

 5. Or just buy an over the door shoe organizer like this one (from the dollar store!) and keep the things you or your child will be using the most in easy reach.
 Idea from Decor-ganize Crafts.

 6. Here’s an absolutely genius idea – build a simple bucket and pulley system using rope through the handles above the car windows – you’ll be able to get things back and forth to your kids without relying on their throwing and catching ability.
 Find more info at Kids Activities Blog.